 In the United Kingdom, World Sleep Day is typically marked by special programming that includes public and healthcare professional education organised by local sleep societies and educational institutions.
 It often involves workshops, school programmes, and media appearances by advocates striving to inform the public about the vital role sleep plays in maintaining overall health.
 World Sleep Day occurs on the Friday before the Vernal Spring Equinox, a date decided upon to signify a passage to new beginnings, aptly aligning with the revitalising nature of sleep.

-Facts about World Sleep Day
+Top 10 Facts for 2026 World Sleep Day in the UK

 In the News and Trending in the UK for World Sleep Day